balena-io/balena-cli-masterclass/README.md

 device, you can `balena ssh <uuid>.local` without having to perform a `balena scan`.

-### 5. Building and Deploying an Application without the Builder
+### 5. Building and Deploying a Fleet application without the Builder

 #### 5.1 Building an Image on a Development Machine